electron/electron/docs/api/browser-window.md

 Sets whether the window should be visible on all workspaces.

 **Note:** This API does nothing on Windows.
+**Note:** The `visibleOnFullScreen` and `skipTransformProcessType` options have been deprecated in favor of `win.setVisibleOnFullScreen()`.

 #### `win.isVisibleOnAllWorkspaces()`

 Returns `Boolean` - Whether the window is visible on all workspaces.

 **Note:** This API always returns false on Windows.

+#### `win.setVisibleOnFullScreen(visible[, options])` _macOS_

+* `visible` Boolean - Sets whether the window should be visible above fullscreen windows.
+* `options` Object (optional)
+  * `skipTransformProcessType` Boolean (optional) - Calling
+    setVisibleOnFullScreen will by default transform the process type between UIElementApplication and ForegroundApplication to
+    ensure the correct behavior.
+However, this will hide the window and dock for a short time every time it is called.
+If your window is already of type UIElementApplication, you can bypass this transformation by passing true to skipTransformProcessType.

+Sets whether the window should be visible above full screen app workspaces.

+#### `win.isVisibleOnFullScreen()` _macOS_

+Returns `Boolean` - Whether the window is visible above full screen app workspaces.

 #### `win.setIgnoreMouseEvents(ignore[, options])`